 Gently cleanse the dirt and filth from your watch belt using a gentle brush and warm, soapy water.
 Rinse well before drying it with a microfiber towel.
 For particularly persistent grime, a professional cleaning may be required.

-What makes aluminum bezels superior to ceramic bezels?
+What makes aluminum superior to ceramic?

-Many high-end sports watches have ceramic bezels instead of aluminum ones.
-Ceramic bezels are more long-lasting and resistant to scratches.
+Many high-end sports watches have ceramic instead of aluminum ones.
+Ceramic are more long-lasting and resistant to scratches.
 Aluminum bezels, on the other hand, are lighter and sometimes less expensive.
 Your budget and desired level of durability should guide your decision.